Are you financing a new home? Brian L. A. Wess can help.

-I'm pretty well-connected with various lenders in the Colorado Springs area, and they've helped me recognize a few things that can make the loan application process very manageable.
+I'm well-connected with many lenders in the Colorado Springs area, and they've helped me recognize a few things that can make the loan application process effortless.

 1 – Compose a list of questions regarding your loan program